 Unlike some applications of nuclear technology, the process of generating electricity in a nuclear power plant is not rocket science.

 Uranium-235, a naturally occurring element, is one of the few materials on Earth that can be forced to undergo fission–its atoms can be forced to split, releasing prodigious amounts of energy.
-In a nuclear power plant, uranium pellets arranged in rods are collected into bundles and submerged in water.
+In a nuclear power plant, uranium pellets arranged on rods are collected into bundles and submerged in water.
 Induced fission heats the water and turns it into steam, which drives a steam turbine, which spins a generator to produce power.

 According to Marshall Brain, whose essay “How Nuclear Power Works” appears on the HowStuffWorks Web site (http://science.howstuffworks.com/nuclear-power.htm), “a pound of highly enriched uranium … is equal to something on the order of a million gallons of gasoline.
 When you consider that a pound of uranium is smaller than a baseball, and a million gallons of gasoline would fill a cube 50 feet per side (50 feet is as tall as a five-story building), you can get an idea of the amount of energy available in just a little bit of U-235.”
-One metric ton of nuclear fuel produces the energy equivalent of two to three million tons of fossil fuel.

 Due to the abundance of radioactive minerals in the Earth’s crust, nuclear power offers a limitless supply of reasonably priced energy, so long as we safely contain the radioactive material.